High in the Peruvian Andes lies Cusco, the ancestral capital of the Inca empire and gateway to the world-famous ruins at Machu Picchu.

-The Incas made Q’osqo (meaning “navel of the world” in Quechua) the political, military, and cultural center of their empire.
-Roads extended from its center in the four cardinal directions to all parts of the empire.
-It was so important to the Inca, that Pizarro and his conquistadores realized that to truly control the region, the capital had to be destroyed.
-And after the battle of 1533, they proceeded to do just that.
+At its peak the population swelled to 150,000, and roads extended from its center to all parts of the empire.
+It was so important to the Inca that Spanish invader Pizarro and his conquistadores realized that to truly control the region, the capital had to be destroyed.
+And after the battle of 1532, they proceeded to do just that.

-However, there must have been a few red faces when it was realized that these “savages” had built a few walls that couldn’t be torn down.
-And in Pizarro’s version of “if you can’t beat ‘em, join ‘em,” new Spanish structures were built on top of the old walls.
-These walls, still present today, are some of the most photographed sites in town.
+But there must have been a few red Spanish faces when it was realized that these “savages” had built sturdy walls that couldn’t be torn down.
+And in Pizarro’s version of “if you can’t beat ‘em, join ‘em,” new structures were built on top of the old walls.
+These hybrid walls, still present today, are some of the most photographed sites in town.

-Another unique aspect of Cusco that will impact visitors, is the altitude.
-At 11,000 feet above sea level, it’s twice as high as Denver, Colorado, and believe me, you’ll notice the thinner air.
-Most travelers fly in from Lima, which is at sea level, so it takes time to adjust.
-Soroche, or altitude sickness, is real and can cause shortness of breath as well as headaches and nausea for even the fittest of people.
-My advice it to take is easy on the day of arrival, have a nap in the afternoon, indulge gently with food and booze, get a good night’s sleep, and acclimate for a couple of days before moving on.
+Most travelers fly into Cusco from Lima, which is at sea level, so it takes time to adjust before you ascend to Machu Picchu.
+The shortness of breath, headaches, and nausea can sideline even the fittest of people.
+In our experience, the best solution was to take it easy on the day of arrival, have a nap in the afternoon, indulge gently with food, avoid alcohol, get a good night’s sleep, and acclimate for a couple of days before moving on.

 Visiting Machu Picchu and the Sacred Valley requires passing through Cusco, and this scenic gem completes the historic and cultural picture of the Inca.
 You’ve come a long way, so why not make a stop?